J0rgeTayl0r/My-Red-Team-scripts/README.md

 ## Notes

 - The script uses Certbot with `--manual --preferred-challenges dns` so you will have to add DNS TXT records yourself manually during cert generation.
+(I might add automation to this later, but I wanted to finish Tyler's course and thought this through after the original script was already completed)
 - Auto-renewal of certificates is **not** configured, you will need to manually renew certificates before expiry.
 - The GoPhish launch command is disabled by default for safety and public repo reasons.
 Use `--real` to enable it.
 - This script is intended for educational, research, and red team training purposes only.
 Use responsibly and ethically.